How to find a job in the UK

-If you’re a professional who is serious about your career, understanding how to find a job in the UK is vitally important.
+If you’re a professional who is serious about your career, learning how to find a job in the UK quickly is vitally important.
 The UK job market in the UK is probably very different from your country of origin.
 That’s because it is extremely fast paced, dynamic and attracts talent from across the globe.
 To find the best UK jobs, make sure you’re prepared.

 The internet is now a predominant source for employers to find staff, but many jobs (and often the better ones) are not advertised on the internet.
-Therefore it’s not as easy to find the best UK jobs as it may first appear.
+Therefore finding a UK job that you really want may not be as easy as it may first appear.
 This is why it’s so important to quickly identify and meet with useful contacts in your industry.

 The speed at which job vacancies open and are filled is often critical.
 For this reason, many UK employers use recruitment agencies especially in IT.
 Unfortunately, the UK recruitment industry is vast.
 There are over 11,000 UK recruitment agencies, many of which specialise in particular industries.
 Save time and speed up your job search process by getting in touch with the right agencies and employment partners before you arrive.
 If you’re not listed you are potentially missing out on some of the top UK jobs and contracts.

 Understand how to find a job in the UK in your specific industry – even if you focus on UK recruiters specialising in your area, it’s often hard to get listed and prioritised as a top candidate, especially if you have no UK experience.
 We recommend getting advice from a career consultancy who will act on your behalf to get you in front of the top recruiters and secure the best jobs.
 If you’re an IT professional, get in touch with UK IT Careers to get some free advice.

 Remember it’s very difficult to secure an interview for a job, let alone a job offer before you actually get to the UK.
 Give yourself a good chance by ensuring the appropriate agencies are aware of you, your skills and availability.

 10 Tips For Finding A UK Job